DPR

 Homework: Students will be expected to do homework in order to rehearse core knowledge.

-Summative Assessments - Three times a year
+Summative assessments - three times a year

 These will be done in the following ways for the following year groups: